 5. Fat pigs in a blanket

 Pigs in a blanket are a popular Super Bowl finger food, but if you’ve got a hungry fan base, try fat pigs in a blanket instead.
 They’re incredibly easy to make.
-All you need are croissant/crescent dinner rolls (any brand), hot dogs and ketchup; mustard is optional.
+All you need are croissant/crescent dinner rolls (any brand), hot dogs; and ketchup and mustard.

 Check the directions on the croissant/crescent roll package and preheat oven to the temperature required for regular cooking.
 Unroll dough and place triangles on a pan.
 Place a hot dog at the base of the triangle.
 Roll up the dog in the dough.
 Make sure there is some space between each roll.
 See package for cooking time (usually 10 to 15 minutes).
 Serve with ketchup and mustard.